BonnierNews/flappy-wasp-game/README.md

 ### 6.2 **Hit detection**

 - At this point we want something to happen when the wasp actually hits a present.
 Here we must do a calculation, a quite similar one to the calculation for the hit detection for the pipes.
-Use `this.hits = function(wasp)` in `present.js`.
+Use `hits(wasp)` in `present.js`.

 - We must check if the height of the wasp is greater than the presents height and... you try to finish the calculation ;).
 Write a `console.log` in the if-statement to check if it works.